 Data from registration forms is collected by County Office of Education staff to be compared with requests made through various community giving programs.
 In collaboration with various organizations, agencies and individuals, staff of our Child Development Department coordinate Christmas giving programs throughout the County so that many needy families receive support, food, clothing and toys during the holidays.

-We are grateful for the extraordinary efforts Hollis and Sue Henderson and MCL “Hangtown” Detachment 697 expend to obtain community support for Toys for Tots so there are plenty of toys to go around.
+We are grateful for the extraordinary efforts of Stacie Walls and MCL “Hangtown” Detachment 697 expend to obtain community support for Toys for Tots so there are plenty of toys to go around.
 I also want to acknowledge the generosity of our district superintendents, principals, school staffs, and County Office of Education program administrators and employees for their unsurpassed support of the Toys for Tots program.